 This Privacy Statement covers both our online and offline data collection activities.
-Depending on our relationship, we will collect and use your personal data in different ways.
-Please note that we might aggregate personal data from different sources (website, offline event, social media engagement).
+Depending on our relationship, we will collect and use your personal data in different ways and may aggregate personal data from different sources (for example from our website, an offline event or via social media engagement).

-Please click on the links below to find out the information that we collect about you and how we use this personal data:
+Please click on the links below to find out the personal data that we collect about you and how we use this personal data:

-visitors to our websites and users of our apps and services;
+visitors to our websites and users of our apps or services;

 people who contact us with enquiries (e.g. via our consumer contact centres);